zooniverse/faraday-panoptes/README.md

 $ docker-compose run --service-ports --rm faraday-panoptes bash
 ```

-To run the tests you will have to configure the ENV variables in

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/faraday-panoptes.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.